Surging crash-death rates that took hold with pandemic continued this year, according to new estimate

 Experts have said the death rates in 2020 were probably in large part the result of people driving faster on roads emptied of traffic as people stayed home to avoid the coronavirus.
 In the initial stages of the pandemic, the overall number of road deaths declined slightly.
 But by summer they were surging, pushing fatality rates to levels unheard of in recent years.

-Traffic volumes have rebounded, but in the first three months of 2021 Americans still drove about 7.5 percent fewer miles than they had in same period in 2019, according to the Federal Highway Administration.
+Traffic volumes have rebounded, but in the first three months of 2021 Americans still drove about 7.5 percent fewer miles than they had in the same period in 2019, according to the Federal Highway Administration.

 Traffic deaths increased during the pandemic.
 The toll fell more heavily on Black residents, report shows.

 The new estimates suggest significant regional variation in the number of deaths compared with last year.
 In a NHTSA administrative region that stretches from Nevada northeast to North Dakota, deaths spiked 28 percent.
-But in the region including Maryland, Virginia and the District of Columbia, they dropped 6 percent.
+But in the region including Maryland, Virginia and the District of Columbia, they dropped by 6 percent.

-Pam Shadel Fischer, the senior director of external engagement at the Governors Highway Safety Association, said state road safety agencies and police are pursuing approaches such as high-visibility enforcement of traffic laws to try to bring the death rates back down.
+Pam Shadel Fischer, senior director of external engagement at the Governors Highway Safety Association, said state road safety agencies and police are pursuing approaches such as high-visibility enforcement of traffic laws to try to bring the death rates back down.

 “But too many motorists fail to recognize their risky driving poses a threat to themselves and others,” she said.
 “These drivers must understand that people are dying needlessly on our roadways and they can help prevent these crashes by slowing down, stowing their cellphones, always driving sober and buckling up.”